 Welcome to the final part of this Containerisation blog series.

-In the first blog post, I spoke about CSI’s vision to support clients on their Digital, Cloud, and Containerisation Journey – and how we see ourselves very much like the Sherpa, guiding explorers to the summit, whilst avoiding the pitfalls, crevasses, and icefields on the way.
+In the first blog post, we discussed CSI’s vision to support clients on their Digital, Cloud, and Containerisation Journey – and how we see ourselves very much like the Sherpa, guiding explorers to the summit, whilst avoiding the pitfalls, crevasses, and icefields on the way.

-In this third post, I will bring this together with some real-world examples of the benefits of containerisation and the issues our clients are overcoming by leveraging CSI’s investment in technology, networks, and data centres to bring their vision to life.
+This third blog brings this all together with some real-world examples of the benefits of containerisation and the issues our clients are overcoming by leveraging CSI’s investment in technology, networks, and data centres to bring their vision to life.

 Which Containerisation tools should we use, and which Open-Source vendor is right for me?